DIPlib/diplib/doc/src/design.md

 error code, and so output values had to be function arguments (style 1).
 But in C++ we have exceptions to handle error conditions, and so are free to have an image as the return value of the function (style 2).
-However, the advantage of style 1 is too large to ignore.
-Therefore, we have kept the function signature style (and argument order) of *DIPlib 2*.
-However, we have written a small, inline wrapper function for most of the image filters that follow the signature style 2.
+Because, the advantage of style 1 is too large to ignore, we have kept the function signature style (and argument order) of *DIPlib 2*, but additionally we have written a small, inline wrapper function for each of the functions that follows the signature style 2.
 Such a wrapper is very straight-forward:

 ```cpp
 inline dip::Image Filter( dip::Image &in, int size ) {